na-na-hi/renget/archive/oypro.md

 Item Name | Description
 ------ | :----:
 1. Normal-Type Gem | Holding this makes you feel very plain.
 Boosts a Normal-Type move's damage by 3.
-2. Empty | A vacant storage slot
+2. Apicot Berry | A berry with a hard, mild flesh on the blue side, and an exceptionally sour flavor green side.
+(2 Dry, 2 Sour)

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.